atsign-foundation/at_protocol/usage-examples/how-to-exchange-encrypted-data.md

 of how the client can securely exchange data with another atSign.

 ### Non-goals
 - This document does not cover client onboarding.

-* TODO: Create such a document
+  - TODO: Create such a document

-## Specification
-### Core prerequisites
+## Technical prerequisites
 Ability to
 - create RSA encryption public/private keypairs and use them to do encryption and decryption
 - cryptographically sign data using a private key, and verify signatures using a public key
 - create AES encryption keys and use them to do encryption and decryption
 - establish a TLS socket connection, and be able to use it to send and receive data
+- base64 encoding/decoding

+## Specification
 ### "Sending" atSign
 Given an already-onboarded client (i.e. access to authentication private key and encryption private key) for atsign `@alice`